skylightio/skylight-docs/app/views/chapters/_20-skylight-guides.md

 You can drag the selected range, use the arrows buttons, or choose a predefined range of time.
 When you update this range, you’ll immediately see the current data in the rest of the page update accordingly.

+<%= render layout: 'note', locals: { type: 'pro_tip' } do %>
-<%= render partial: "note", locals: {type: "pro_tip", note: "The URL updates in response to new time selections.
-Click the permalink icon to share the current time range with collaborators or even modify the range by modifying the URL!"} %>
+  The URL updates in response to new time selections.
+Click the permalink icon to share the current time range with collaborators or even modify the range by modifying the URL!
+<% end %>

 #### Live Mode